bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 Again, I was explaining these forms, you would literally email in your comment and they&apos;d be added to the discussion, it&apos;s quite wild.</p>
 <!-- page 32 -->
-<p>1991, AOL enters the Internet game, and this is where you got a little
+<p>1991, AOL enters the Internet game, and this is where you got a little hard disk, you
-hard disk, you put it in, and you would type up Internet, and it would use a T line or something at the time, but most people weren&apos;t quite using the dial up yet, that comes a few years later.
+put it in, and you would type up Internet, and it would use a T line or something at the time, but most people weren&apos;t quite using the dial up yet, that comes a few years later.
 AOL starts getting home Internet to people.
 1991 is Neverwinter Nights, it becomes the first interactive game online where I&apos;m playing a game with other people.
-It was graphical at the time.</p>
-<p>I remember playing, it was quite fun.
+It was graphical at the time.
+I remember playing, it was quite fun.
 I was really excited to try and play in character, but also trying to figure out where in the world the other players I was with were.</p>

 <p>1993, we get Mosaic.
-Most people are entering the Internet using AOL&apos;s closed system Mosaic developed by Marc Andreessen at the University of Illinois, Champaign Urbana.
+Most people are entering the Internet using AOL&apos;s closed
+system Mosaic developed by Marc Andreessen at the University of Illinois, Champaign Urbana.
 It later becomes Netscape when it moves out to Silicon Valley, is the first free browser that you don&apos;t have to be paying AOL to join the Internet once we get those browsers, and again, AOL dominates at time.
 But this is what we think of as a Chrome browser.
 The access to the Internet is free.
 No one thinks in the US and Europe should I pay to access to the Internet.
 Some closed systems out there in the world.</p>

 <p>You still have to access through certain points.
 But we think of the Internet today as I open my browser and I can navigate well, that had to be taken from what was already built by Tim